 There is no denying it; we live in a digital world.
 Then why, may I ask, are we still passing out our most important business information on little 2″x 3.5″ cards?
 Doesn’t it seem a little behind the times?
 Why would we still continue to give our contact data in a format that can be easily tossed in the trash (after you use it to pick food out of your teeth), or washed in tomorrow’s load of laundry?

 I’ll tell you why the business world has yet to embrace the idea of the digital business card.
-Because, while the paper business card seems ancient, it’s extremely portable, it doesn’t require a specific application, chip, or operating system to read, and most importantly, it’s very cheap to reproduce (thank you Vistaprint).
+Because, while the paper business card seems ancient, it’s extremely portable, it doesn’t require a specific application, chip, or operating system to read, and most importantly, it’s very cheap to reproduce (thank you Vistaprint and Venngage).

 It seems all other printed media is going down the toilet: magazines and newspapers are folding left and right (no pun intended), snail-mail is becoming a thing of the past and the new eco-friendly “green” consumer trend isn’t helping print, either.
 So it should be no surprise when business cards finally get their long overdue digital makeover.